AOSSIE-Org/CarbonFootPrint-Alexa/README.md

 Step 3: Now create a zip file of node modules, index.js, package.json and package-lock.json.

-Step 4: Create a new function at (AWS Lambda)[https://aws.amazon.com/lambda]
+Step 4: Create a new function at [AWS Lambda](https://aws.amazon.com/lambda).

 Step 5: Add Alexa Skill Kit to that function and upload the zip file.
 Save it.